kelshuka/File_Uploader/README.md

 # Odin File_Uploader

-This is a NodeJS Express storage app (a mini Drive, syncs all your docs in the cloud using the service of Cloudinary), uses Prisma ORM.
+This is a NodeJS Express storage app, a mini Drive, syncs all your docs in the cloud using the service of Cloudinary.
+Uses Prisma ORM.

 Can add files and folders.
 Edit, download (for files) or delete them.
 Can also share to someone via email.